-Certificants can renew their credential in one of two ways:
+Certificants can renew their credential in one of two ways, both of which are equivalent with neither way preferred by the CCMP PMO:

-- 1. Take and pass the current form of the CCMP-F exam during the final quarter of their current PDU cycle. - 2.
-Perform professional development activities, log them in a PDU log, and have 100 or more PDUs approved by the CCMP PMO by the last day of their current PDU cycle.
+Take and pass the current form of the CCMP-F exam during the final quarter of their current renewal cycle.

+Perform professional development activities, log them in a PDU log, and have 100 or more PDUs approved by the CCMP PMO by the last day of their current renewal cycle.